-Students and parents/guardians should be aware that Sophomores will take standardized tests for English, Math, and Science in the Spring and Juniors will take the SAT in the Spring.
+Students and parents/guardians should be aware that Freshmen and Sophomores will take standardized tests for English and Math in the Spring.
+Juniors will take the SAT (required for graduation in Illinois) in the Spring as well as the Illinois Science Assessment.
 Parents are encouraged to cooperate in preparing students for the standardized testing, because the quality of the education the school can provide is partially dependent upon the school's ability to continue to prove its success in the state's standardized tests.
 Parents can assist their students achieve their best performance by doing the following:

-- 1. Encourage students to work hard and study throughout the year; - 2.
-Ensure students get a good night's sleep the night before exams; - 3.
+1. Encourage students to work hard and study throughout the year;

+- 2. Ensure students get a good night's sleep the night before exams; - 3.
 Ensure students eat well the morning of the exam, particularly ensuring they eat sufficient protein; - 4.
 Remind and emphasize for students the importance of good performance on standardized testing; - 5.
 Ensure students are on time and prepared for tests, with appropriate materials; - 6.
 Teach students the importance of honesty and ethics during the performance of these and other tests; - 7.
 Encourage students to relax on testing day.